Award Winning Specialist Clinic

 What causes cysts?

 Cysts can form for different reasons.
-The exact cause depends on the type of cyst and whereabouts on the body they have developed.
+The exact cause depends on the type of cyst and where on the body they have developed.

 In skin cysts, such as epidermoid or pilar cysts, some of the cells in the top layer of skin produce keratin, a protein that gives skin its strength and flexibility.